DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-10-18-adding-support-for-iqts.md

 ## Registering trainees on iQTS

 We’re updating Register to support registering these iQTS trainees.
-Having met with the iQTS team, we don’t think that many changes will be required to support this new qualification.
+Having met with the iQTS team, we do not think that many changes will be required to support this new qualification.
 While the pilot is running, providers will register their trainees manually in Register – just like they do for Early years and Assessment only routes.

 ## How we’re treating iQTS